 The word ham denotes the part of the hindquarters of a pig or similar animal between the hock and the hip, hence, in cookery, the meat of this part, especially when salted or smoked.

-The comparison between large hands and hams (aided by the alliteration ham–hand) gave rise to the adjectives ham-fisted and ham-handed, meaning having large hands, hence also heavy-handed, awkward, bungling.
+The comparison between large hands and hams (aided by the alliteration ham–hand) gave rise to the adjectives ham-fisted and ham-handed, which mean:

-These adjectives existed before World War One.
+These adjectives existed before the First World War.
 For instance, in Old Schenectady (New York – circa 1904), George Simon Roberts (born 1860) wrote:

 Sir William had in his employ a large, ham-fisted Irishman named McCarthy, who was noted as the “champeen” bare-knuckle fighter of western New York.

 And The Sporting Times (London) of 1st June 1907 published The Gentle Art, a story by ‘Costs’, in which a character talks of a “hulkin’ ham-handed brute” who “slung [him] to roost among the minnows and the tittlebats [= sticklebacks]”.

 But it was during the First World War that these adjectives gained currency in aeroplane pilots’ slang.
 The earliest use of ham-fisted applied to a pilot that I have found is from The Sketch (London) of 2nd October 1918; in Humours of the air: some good stories of landing, C. G. Grey, editor of The Aeroplane, wrote: